When I heard that Sally Quinn is renting out her iconic East Hampton home, I was eager to see what Grey Gardens looks like today.

 Here’s how the sitting area in the kitchen looked in Architectural Digest in 1984 (below), which said, “A part of the large kitchen is given over to a sitting area, comfortably appointed with a trio of sofas.
 The stove—a new one—resembles the antique version it replaced.”

-Visit Architectural Digest to read the article from 1984 that Sally Quinn wrote about the house and see more photos by Peter Vitale.
-You can learn more about the history of the house on Grey Gardens Online, too.
+Visit Architectural Digest to read the 1984 article and see more photos by Peter Vitale.

 Learn more about the history of 3 W. End in East Hampton, NY, at Grey Gardens Online.